 By Russell A. Augustin, AU Capital Management, LLC ……

 Octavian was the son of Julius Caesar’s niece and Caesar himself sponsored his introduction into public life when Octavian accompanied his uncle in his triumph over the Spanish in 46 BCE.
 Octavian was only 20 years old when he learned of Caesar’s assassination.
-Caesar had adopted him as his son posthumously, and Octavian returned to Italy from his studies broad in Greece with a strong desire to avenge his murder.
+Caesar had adopted him as his son posthumously, and Octavian returned to Italy from his studies abroad in Greece with a strong desire to avenge his murder.

 He leveraged his association with Caesar to gain the confidence of the troops, and the Senate eventually granted him a consulship.
 In 43 BCE, he formed the Second Triumvirate with Marc Antony and Lepidus.
 They defeated Brutus and Cassius and divided the empire into areas of operational focus, with Octavian holding most of the West and Antony the East.

 Antony grew progressively closer to Cleopatra while Octavian worked to restore Italy.
 In 33 BC, the Second Triumvirate ended, leaving Antony without any legal authority.
 Octavian then began a campaign against Antony, declaring war against Cleopatra.

 Baroque painting of the battle of Actium by Laureys a Castro, 1672.